Repovesi National Park

 Attractions include the Olhavanvuori hill, popular among climbers, and the Kultareitti water taxi route.
 Also located in the park are the Kuutinlahti bay with its restored timber rafting channels, the Lapinsalmi suspension bridge, and many observation towers.

-The common fauna of the park includes the red-throated diver, the Eurasian lynx, the moose, many owls and several galliformes.
+The common fauna of the park includes the red-throated diver, the northern lynx, the moose, many owls and several galliformes.

 Lapinsalmi suspension bridge

 A key attraction and access point to the trails in the park is the Lapinsalmi suspension bridge, which remains closed as of June 2025 due to ongoing safety and structural concerns.
 Originally rebuilt in 2019 after a collapse of the earlier bridge, it quickly became a popular and iconic entrance point to the park.
 Since early 2024, however, the bridge has been closed pending repairs that include the installation of wind bracing cables and reinforcement of its structure following updated safety reviews.
 Alternative access across the Lapinsalmi strait is provided via the Ketunlossi hand-operated ferry, which accommodates up to eight people at a time during the summer months, though visitors may experience congestion during busy periods.